 However, the two most interesting bits are a little less flashy.
 Firstly, the wheels are one-offs made by Panasport.
 They’re a traditional two-piece design with body-colored magnesium centers and polished aluminum barrels.
 Then there’s the kit itself; it’s all one piece.
 Bumpers, skirts, fenders, and quarters—connected.
 Why?
 Who knows?
 It was the eighties.
 Absurdity was the norm.
 Thirty years on, the Gemballa is at odds with the sleek shapes of today and instead serves as a reminder that a bit of restraint goes a long way.

-It’s bad, and not exclusively in an overstyled way.
+It’s bad, and not exclusively in an overstyled way, as seen here in the images used in its Bonhams auction.
 It looks lazy—like they didn’t care.
 At least the kits from Gemballa or ABC Exclusive were comprehensive makeovers with a theme.
-The König kit looks like a series of random angles and curves tacked on without clear direction.
+The Koenig kit looks like a series of random angles and curves tacked on without clear direction.
 It’s almost as if one team worked on the front and another on the rear, but neither communicated.
 It’s gaudy in a cartoonish fashion, yet I couldn’t imagine anyone ever using it on screen.
 If you need an outrageous period-correct body kit for your BMW E24, go with anything else.

 While none of these should be the next addition to the Lourve, they’re all a special and unique representation of an era of excess.
 They’re wild and flashy to an extent that is rarely ever seen today and pulled off even less, even though they are objectively messy.
 So what say you?
 Are these all abominations that should be met with a gas can and some matches, or do they deserve far more respect?
 If you have the answer or think we missed out on a no-brainer for this list, let us know in the comments below.
 Subscribe to our YouTube channel and follow along on the DIY Blog for more daily content!